-These wafer-thin slices are ready to serve and are best enjoyed at room temperature so the fat softens and the aroma fully blooms.
+These wafer-thin slices of acorn-fed iberian ham are ready to serve and are best enjoyed at room temperature so the fat softens and the aroma fully blooms.
 Jamón ibérico de bellota needs little embellishment: lay it over warm bread rubbed with tomato, pair with a handful of Marcona almonds, or serve on a charcuterie board with aged sheep’s milk cheeses.
 A warm plate and a drizzle of fine extra virgin olive oil can elevate it even further.

 - Pairings: Rioja Gran Reserva, Ribera del Duero, Amontillado Sherry, aged Manchego, Idiazábal, Marcona almonds.